Skip to content

 Vibe: Architectural showpiece, central, mid-energy

 Set inside Rossio Railway Station with a soaring glass-and-iron ceiling and a real indoor garden.
 The architecture alone justifies a stay.
-Rooms are clean and quiet (for a hostel), and the location is unbeatable — you can walk anywhere in central Lisbon and the Sintra train leaves from the same building.
+Rooms are clean and relatively quiet; the location is unbeatable — you can walk anywhere in central Lisbon and the Sintra train leaves from the same building.

-Best for: Design-conscious travelers, architecture lovers, those who want central but quiet.
+Best for: Design-conscious travelers, architecture lovers, those who want central but not chaotic.

 Sunset Destination Hostel — Best Riverside Vibe